 According to one source, 30,000 websites are hacked every day.
 That’s quite a chilling figure, isn’t it?
-In the grand scheme of things however, 30,000 isn’t too bad given that there are 1 billion websites on the internet.
+In the grand scheme of things, however, 30,000 isn’t too bad given that there are 1 billion websites on the internet.
 However, you really don’t think your own site will be hacked… until it is.
 And with more sites than ever using WordPress, we’ll be focussing on WordPress security in this blog.
-It’s relatively quick and easy to tighten-up your WordPress security – so here’s some quick tips.
+It’s relatively quick and easy to tighten up your WordPress security – so here are some quick tips.

 Update, Update, Update